aurelia/aurelia/docs/user-docs/router-lite/router-configuration.md

 ```

 With this route configuration in place, when we navigate to `/home`, the default-built title will be `Home | Aurelia`.
-We can use the following `buildTitle` function that will cause the title to be `Aurelia - Home` when user is navigated to `/` or `/home` route.
+We can use the following `buildTitle` function that will cause the title to be `Aurelia - Home` when users navigate to `/` or `/home` route.

 ```typescript
 // main.ts